Search results for

 Cons

-• Google has a second app, Google Pay, that also does contactless payment.
+• Google had a second app, Google Pay, that also does contactless payment.
 Wallet is the new, rebranded app.
 The features are split, so you need both apps to get every feature.
 Between the redesigns and the rebranding, Google has been sloppy with this over the last few years.
-Google is streamlining the experience, though, and Android Pay will be gone in June 2024, at least in the USA.
+However, Google is streamlining the experience, and Google Pay was discontinued in June 2024, at least in the USA.
+That said, the service is still called Google Pay when using it for in-store and online purchases.

 • While it is available on iOS, you cannot use contactless payment.